mmmmdddd235813-droid/DART-YOLO-Remote-Sensing/README.md

-# DART-YOLO-Remote-Sensing
-Official implementation of "Dynamic Rotational Attention for Enhanced Small Target Detection in Remote Sensing"

 # DART-YOLO: Dynamic Rotational Attention for Enhanced Small Target Detection in Remote Sensing

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
-This repository contains the official implementation of the paper **"Dynamic Rotational Attention for Enhanced Small Target Detection in Remote Sensing"**, currently submitted to *The Visual Computer*.
+This repository contains the official implementation of the paper **"Dynamic Rotational Attention for Enhanced Small Target Detection in Remote Sensing"**, submitted to *The Visual Computer*.

 ## 📖 Abstract
 Small target detection in remote sensing images remains a significant challenge due to variable target scales, complex backgrounds, and dense distributions.
 To address these issues, we introduce a lightweight and efficient detection model, **DART (Dynamic Rotational Attention)**, based on the YOLO framework.
 Our model integrates: